theHostileNegotiator/KWBandage/PatchNotes.md

 	* Increased Shadows speed so it is faster than the squad speed
 2. Most members of the squad will attempt to fire their weapon outside of the max range after KW 1.02
 	* Reduced range of 'range finder' from 225-175 so squad will fully enter into range of their weapons (1.02 Patch refers to weapon range, not squad range)
+#### Enlightened
+1. One of the Transition to idle animation can cause the EMP weapon to detatch from the model
+	* Removed problematic and unnecessary animations channels relating to the EMP weapon bone
+2. EMP weapon would 'detach' itself with some animations
+	* Fixed bone reference of mesh
+3. Low LOD model has Super Charged Particle Beam weapon when upgrade has not been purchased
+	* Swapped weapon mesh for Charged Particle Beam, upgraded model now has Low LOD version
 #### Commando
 1. Has directional armor allowing it to take extra damage from the side and back.
 Typically infantry do not have directional armor penalties
 	* Remove Directional Armor Penalty